trigger-corp/Forge-Documentation/source/partners/mixpanel-chrome-demo.rst

 All we've pretty much done here is create a button element inside the html.
 When the page loads it will run the code inside of the Forge wrapper, which simply adds a click listener to the button.
-When the button is clicked the code inside the handler executes and uses Mixpanel API to track a "My Button Clicked" event
+When the button is clicked the code inside the handler executes and uses Mixpanel API to track a "My Button Clicked" event.

 Configuration file
 --------------------